-We have not sought academic accreditation with accrediting bodies of the United States government, though we seek to comply with all rules, regulations, and laws for non-profit charitable organizations in the State of South Carolina and in the United States of America.
-We have entered into an academic accountability arrangement with the Association of Reformed Theological Seminaries, through whom we maintain formal accreditation.
+We have not sought academic accreditation with the United States government, though we seek to comply with all rules, regulations, and laws for non-profit charitable organizations in the State of South Carolina and in the United States of America.
+We have entered into an academic accountability arrangement with the Association of Reformed Theological Seminaries (ARTS), through whom we maintain formal accreditation.
+Click here to read about how ARTS and GPTS measure student success.

-Greenville Seminary graduates currently minister in each of the denominations listed above, as well as others.
+Greenville Seminary graduates currently minister in each of the denominations listed in the first paragraph above, and graduates serve in other denominations not notated here.
 Several of our graduates have completed doctoral degrees at Westminster Theological Seminary, Reformed Theological Seminary, and several other schools in the United States and abroad.
-Graduates of the seminary have also been accepted into terminal degree programs at Cambridge University, the University of Warwick, Puritan Reformed Theological Seminary, and elsewhere.
+Graduates of the Seminary have also been accepted into terminal degree programs at Cambridge University, the University of Warwick, Puritan Reformed Theological Seminary, and elsewhere.
+Our graduates currently teach at the graduate level at Reformed Theological Seminary and Greenville Presbyterian Theological Seminary.

 For more information about our accreditation and accountability arrangements, please contact firstname.lastname@example.org.